catch-design/jamstack-test/README.md

 ### Submission Instructions
 - Provide clear instructions for setting up and running the project.
+- Email tech-tests@catchdesign.co.nz with:
-- Email your submission to us.
+  - A link to your repo OR
+  - A zip file of your project including git config/metadata

 Aim to focus on functionality, code clarity, and user experience within the allocated time frame.